 We found that medicines were stored safely and securely and in accordance with the manufacturer's instructions.
 We confirmed that all emergency medicines as specified within the British National Formulary (BNF) for use in the event of a medical emergency in a dental practice were available.
-We also confirmed that all emergency equipment as recommended by the Resuscitation Council (UK) guidelines was available.
+We also confirmed that all emergency equipment as recommended by the Resuscitation Council (UK) guidelines were available.

-We noted a robust system was in place to ensure that emergency medicines and equipment do not exceed their expiry date and were ready for immediate use in the event of a medical emergency.
+We noted a system was in place to ensure that emergency medicines and equipment do not exceed their expiry date and were ready for immediate use in the event of a medical emergency.
+We observed that a revised expiry date had not been recorded on the Glucagon medication which was stored out of the fridge in accordance with manufacturer's guidance.
+This was immediately addressed and evidence of a replacement medicine was submitted to us on the day of inspection.

 We spoke with staff who told us the management of medical emergencies was included in the staff induction programme and that training was updated on an annual basis in keeping with best practice guidance.
-We reviewed training records and evidenced that staff last completed medical emergency refresher training during August 2020.
+We reviewed training records and evidenced that staff last completed medical emergency refresher training during February 2020.
 We found that this training included first aid and scenario-based exercises that simulated medical emergencies that have the potential to occur in a dental practice.
 These included; anaphylaxis; asthma; cardiac emergencies; myocardial infarction; epileptic seizures; hypoglycaemia; syncope; choking and aspiration; and adrenaline insufficiency.